The Euclidean MST-ratio for Bi-colored Lattices

 \subsection{Satellites}

 By definition, compounds cannot be packed as tightly as blocks; see Figure~\ref{fig:fourpartitions} with lattice points between the compounds in the lower middle but no such points between the blocks on the right.
 Recall that each component of $\Thicken{1}{B}$ is contained in a room of $\Thicken{2}{B}$.
 For each such room, we single out the largest compound it contains---breaking ties arbitrarily---and call this the \emph{big compound} of the room.
 All others are \emph{small compounds} of the room.
-We identify satellites for each compound and distinguish between small and big compounds because of differences in the construction.
+We refer to certain lattice points close to one or more compounds as satellites.
 The targeted lattice points are at distance $\sqrt{3}/2$ outside $\Thicken{1}{B}$ and either on the boundary or in the interior of $\Thicken{2}{B}$.

-For each small compound we find three satellites as follows: sandwich the compound between three lines with slopes $0, 2, -2$, choose a (short) edge as the basis of an equilateral triangle outside the compound on each line, and pick the vertex of this triangle opposite to the basis as a \emph{satellite}.
+The difference between small and large compounds influences which lattice points we call satellites.
+For each small compound we find three satellites as follows: sandwich the compound between three lines with slopes $0, \pm\sqrt{3}$, choose a (short) edge as the basis of an equilateral triangle outside the compound on each line, and pick the vertex of this triangle opposite to the basis as a \emph{satellite}.
 Observe that the Euclidean distance between any two satellites of the same compound is at least $3$.
-In contrast, we pick six lattice points as the satellites of the big compound by sandwiching it between six lines, two each of slope $0, 2, -2$, choosing one basis on each line, and picking the vertex of the equilateral triangle opposite to the basis as a satellite.
+In contrast, we pick six lattice points as the satellites of the big compound by sandwiching it between six lines, two each of slope $0, \pm\sqrt{3}$, choosing one basis on each line, and picking the vertex of the equilateral triangle opposite to the basis as a satellite.
 The Euclidean distance between any two such satellites is at least $\sqrt{3}$.